Developer Guide

 Chosen Solution: To avoid the mixing up of content number and array index, we decided to pass the content number

-where it will subtract the given number by 1 to get the index number for the arraylist.
+into ContentManager where it will subtract the given number by 1 to get the index number for the arraylist.

 5. Documentation, Logging, Testing and DevOps